 Even though central HVAC systems are still quite popular in the Houston area, many people are now taking a closer look at mini-split air conditioning systems.
 One of those systems could provide you and your family with a wide array of benefits, and you might notice an immediate drop in your home’s energy consumption.
-Whether you are exploring your AC options on a new home build or are tired of high energy bills because of your central air system, our team at Texas Pride AC & Heating would love to help.
+Whether you are exploring your AC options on a new home build or are tired of high energy bills because of your central air system, our team at Texas Pride would love to help.

 Your new ductless air conditioning system could be installed and cooling you down before you know it, and your family is going to notice the many benefits almost immediately.